The Performing Arts

-Westchester Community College and Rivertown Dance Academy are pleased to partner to offer a variety of dance courses for community adults.
+Westchester Community College and Rivertown Dance Academy are pleased to partner to offer a variety of dance courses.

-The Y Dance Academy, located at the Family YMCA at Tarrytown, provides excellence in dance education, accessible to all.
-A comprehensive schedule offers a curriculum in ballet, modern, and jazz dance, as well as wider offerings in tap, hip hop, and more taught by faculty with extensive teaching, performing, and academic credentials.
-Individual placement classes, and regular progress reports are all part of a Y Dance Academy education.
+Rivertown Dance Academy, located at the TTUMC Arts Center in Tarrytown, provides excellence in dance education without cultural or financial barriers.
+A comprehensive schedule offers a curriculum in ballet, modern, tap, and jazz dance taught by faculty with extensive teaching, performing, and academic credentials.
+Individual placement classes, and regular progress reports are all part of a Rivertown Dance Academy education.

 Adult Ballet 1 & 2: An introductory/slow intermediate class for adult beginners with little or some dance background, as well as those just returning to dance.